 In order to succeed in the visual training, you can buy an extra tool for your kids.
 General toilet seats and sinks are much higher for any kids under 5 years.
 So it is obvious if you are trying to train your kids for toilet or for washing hand in sinks you need few extra inch support systems for them.

-Consequently it will be appropriate if you buy toddler step stool to help your kids to reach the destination by their self.
+Consequently, it will be appropriate if you buy toddler step stool to help your kids to reach the destination by their self.
+A step stool might make an autistic child feel more at ease and secure when using the restroom.
+Also, if they are shorter in stature, it may be easier for them to use the restroom.

 This simple stool gives them confidence and capable them to practice visual training more effectively.